 Domestic violence victims, or those in fear of imminent danger, may file a petition in court to seek a restraining order.
 Restraining orders can be temporary or permanent, and they require the named individual to remain a specific distance away from the victim.
 To get a permanent restraining order in family court, the party petitioning the court must usually show that he or she has been a victim of domestic violence, or that it is likely to occur.
 Temporary restraining orders, however, may be granted without a hearing.
 The victim may enter sworn pleadings to get a temporary restraining order, which is only effective for 15 days but can be extended.

-Discuss Your Domestic Violence Matter with a Palm Beach Gardens Lawyer
+Discuss Your Domestic Violence Matter with a West Palm Beach Lawyer